What is the National Committee on North Korea? When and why was it formed?

 Can I make a contribution to the Committee?

 Yes!
-To learn how to support the NCNK, please send a message to the executive director by clicking here.
+To learn how to support the NCNK, please go to our donation page.